10 We Tried: The Most Pet-Friendly Bars and Restaurants on O‘ahu to Grab a Drink With Your Dog

 Editor’s note: Bars and restaurants in Hawai‘i are only allowed to accept service animals, so we ask that all pet owners be responsible and respectful.

 Happy hour at this popular pizza place boasts great deals on a selection of both food and booze.
-Head here after a long day at the office (while you were away from your lonely pup), grab an outdoor table and order a whole margherita pizza ($10) and a couple of house wines ($5 each) for less than $20.
+Head here after a long day at the office (while you were away from your lonely pup), grab an outdoor table and order a whole margherita pizza ($12) or a steak frites with garlic sauce ($12), and a couple of house wines ($5 each) for a budget-friendly $22.

 Technically this alfresco eatery along Queen’s Surf Beach shouldn’t be on the list since it does not have any alcohol on the menu.
 But the favorite casual beachfront hangout of locals and visitors alike allows BYOB, so we think that counts.
 After a pleasant morning dog walk through the park and along the sand (maybe even a dip in the shallow water), grab a seat at one of the large picnic-style tables for pancakes and a fruit smoothie.
 And with weekly live music, oceanfront views, delicious beach eats, the fact that it’s just far enough away from the craziness of Waikīkī and that there’s ample shade for the dogs, Barefoot Café presents a solid argument for being named Top Dog.